LeonisX/yoda-stories-translation-tool/README.md

 * Log
 * HEX

-* Prepate translated DTA & dump it here
+* Prepare translated DTA & dump it here

 * Restore functionality
 * Add new tiles - already in Delphi version - we need a better solution: "PLUS" button at the end of tiles